Injury Attorneys | Restoring LivesTM

 Every one of us hopes that nothing like this ever happens to them.
 The Richmond case is extreme—a deliberate explosion, designed to cause damage, which resulted in tremendous destruction and two deaths.
 But events with less malice happen frequently.
 Whether they are the result of reckless acts, as in the Richmond Hill subdivision, or the carelessness or negligence of others, victims are potentially entitled to compensation for any injuries or property damage caused.

-If a tragedy such as this strikes you and your family, contact the Indianapolis Personal Injury Attorneys of Wilson Kehoe Winingham.
+If a tragedy such as this strikes you and your family, contact an Indianapolis personal injury lawyer from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.